 Leverage Social Media

-Now more than ever before, social media is an ideal way to advertise and stay in touch with your existing customer base.
+Now more than ever before, social media marketing is an ideal way to advertise and stay in touch with your existing customer base.
 With everyone spending more time at home and having more free time, more people are participating in social media and spending more time on these outlets.
 Let your current and future customers know that you are still here and committed to them by making frequent posts on social media.

 If you have unique plans for continuing to serve them during the pandemic or when you are able to fully reopen, be sure to share that with them.
 Using social media will help you stay in their minds, making it more likely that when you are open, they come and support your business.
 Consider going live or even having guests on your live videos.
 Engage your audience with trivia, facts, information, or even exclusive deals for the future if you can afford to.
 Provide them with laughter and hope if you can.
 All of these steps will help them think of your business when it is time to open again.